zogzog/cubicweb/doc/book/en/annexes/depends.rst

 =========================

-When you run CubicWeb from source, either by downloading the tarball or cloning the mercurial forest, here is the list of tools and libraries you need to have installed in order for CubicWeb to work:
+When you run CubicWeb from source, either by downloading the tarball or cloning the mercurial tree, here is the list of tools and libraries you need to have installed in order for CubicWeb to work:

 * yapps - http://theory.stanford.edu/~amitp/yapps/ -